Saturday, April 25, 2026

 The real problems, and what would actually fix them

 There are real criticisms of the current Forest Service structure.
 Planning cycles are slow.
-Some functions are duplicated across regions.
+Some functions still feel duplicated.
 The agency’s public-involvement processes, despite a generation of reform, still feel consultative rather than participatory to many of the communities most affected by national-forest decisions.
-None of those problems are solved by relocating the people who sign decisions to a single inland city.

 Keep the regions

-Missoula, Denver, Albuquerque, Ogden, Vallejo, Portland, Atlanta, Milwaukee, and Juneau each sit in or near the lands they administer.
+Missoula, Denver, Albuquerque, Ogden, Vallejo, Portland, Atlanta, Milwaukee, and Juneau each sit in or near the ecosystems they administer.
 Each region has built specialized expertise, partnerships with state agencies and tribes, and standing relationships with congressional delegations and county governments.
-That accumulated competence is not a line item that transfers cleanly when leadership is moved a thousand miles inland.
+That accumulated competence is not a line item that transfers cleanly when leadership is consolidated into one city in one biome.

 The case for keeping the existing field organization is not nostalgia.
-It is the same case Pinchot, Greeley, and Chief Richard McArdle made in their own annual reports: that the National Forests are too large, too varied, and too embedded in local economies and ecologies to be administered from a single center.
-Every previous reorganization that succeeded moved authority closer to the land.
-Salt Lake City would do the opposite, and would do so in a political environment that has openly questioned whether the lands themselves should remain in federal hands.
+It is the same case Pinchot, Greeley, and Chief Richard McArdle made in their own annual reports: that the National Forests are too large, too varied, and too embedded in distinct ecologies and local economies to be administered from a single center.
+Every previous reorganization adjusted the regional system from within.
+Salt Lake City would be the first to dissolve it, and would do so in a political environment that has openly questioned whether the lands themselves should remain in federal hands.

 There is a leaner, more responsive Forest Service available without that risk.
 It is the one we already have, with the seams tightened.